-Appendices ASTL - Learning Outcome 3 IB Adv Cert Domain 2.2, 4.2, & 4.4 2 No appendixes included Appendixes: are included, but do not relate to the descriptive, analytic, and reflective discussion do not include observational data and/or evidence that support your inferences and recommendations Appendixes: are missing observational data or evidence that supports your inferences and recommendations show a weak relation to the descriptive, analytic, and reflective discussion Appendixes: • include observational data and evidence that support your inferences and recommendations • relate strongly to the descriptive, analytic, and reflective discussions Draft Submitted by Due Date 6 No drafts submitted.
+Reflective Self- Evaluation ASTL - Learning Outcome 4 IB Adv Cert Domain 2.4, 3.4, & 4.4 10 No reflection included Very limited discussion of: The learner and learning The researcher The classroom and teaching Reflecting forward One or more of the four elements may be missing Cursory discussion of: The learner and learning The researcher The classroom and teaching Reflecting forward Rich, thorough, meaningful discussion of the following: The learner and learning The researcher The classroom and teaching Reflecting forward Appendices ASTL - Learning Outcome 3 IB Adv Cert Domain 2.2, 4.2, & 4.4 2 No appendices included Appendices: are included, but do not relate to the descriptive, analytic, and reflective discussion do not include observational data and/or evidence that support your inferences and recommendations Appendices: are missing observational data or evidence that supports your inferences and recommendations show a weak relation to the descriptive, analytic, and reflective discussion Appendices: include observational data and evidence that support your inferences and recommendations relate strongly to the descriptive, analytic, and reflective discussions Drafts Submitted by Due Date 6 No drafts submitted.
 One or two drafts submitted to CFG and instructor by due date.
 Three of the four drafts submitted to CFG and instructor by due dates.
 All drafts submitted to CFG and to instructor by due dates.
 APA Style ASTL - Learning Outcome 4 2 No evidence of APA style references or in-text citations.
 Limited use of in-text citations.
 References contain errors.
 Relevant course readings and other current readings are cited & appropriately referenced; References contain minor errors.
 The paper integrates course readings and other current, authoritative relevant readings that are properly cited and referenced; References are in APA style.
 Overall Style ASTL - Learning Outcome 4 2 Contains many grammatical errors or error patterns.
 Case study is disorganized, lacks in grammatical or stylistic form.
 May contains multiple errors or error patterns Grammatically and stylistically well written, but contains some errors or error patterns.
 Case study is well organized, grammatically and stylistically well written with few errors or error patterns.